 Current characteristics: The examined applications are realized by hard and soft real-time tasks.
 In several systems, hard real-time tasks are used to model the majority of all functionality.
-In extreme cases, as much as 95% of the functionality is modelled as hard real-time tasks.
-Also, functionality with requirements that are neither hard nor soft, but somewhere in-between, is often modelled as hard.
+In extreme cases, as much as 95% of the functionality is modelled by hard realtime tasks.
+In addition, functionality with requirements that are neither hard nor soft, but somewhere inbetween, is often modelled as hard.
 In context to this, the designers stress that development of hard application tasks is considered as more controllable and simpler than development of soft application tasks.
-In addition, several interviewees consider time-triggered systems to be the most convenient way to model hard real-time (several interviewees even equated hard real-time systems with time-triggered systems).
+In addition, several interviewees consider timetriggered systems to be the most convenient way to model hard real-time functionality.

-Typical technical constraints in the examined applications include; jitter requirements and precedence relations among tasks.
+Typical technical requirements in the examined applications include; jitter requirements and precedence relations among tasks.
 The timing constraints, e.g., deadlines on different functionality, can vary as much as three orders of magnitude in a single application, typically from milliseconds to several seconds.